 In the Free Cities, and other towns an cities, the attitude towards prostitution is slightly different, there appears to be less ignominy in engaging the services of a whore.
 This may be because many of the Free Cities practice slavery and where there is slavery there will be sexual abuse and exploitation, many whores are of course also slaves.
 In the Free Cities and elsewhere the slave-whores bondage is indicated by the tears tattooed beneath their right eyes.

 The practice of slavery has also created a thriving business in trained male and female bed-slaves, particularly from Lys, although whether all enslaved whores are also trained bed-slaves is unlikely.
 Many slaves are forced into prostitution during childhood.
-Most have little or no hope of escaping this way of life and are crushed by the abuse and despair they endure, such as the one visited by Tyrion in Selhorys.
+Most have little or no hope of escaping this way of life, aside from suicide, and are crushed by the abuse and despair they endure, such as the one visited by Tyrion in Selhorys.
 Her back is crisscrossed by ridges of scar tissue.
 After he is finished with her a drunken Tyrion deliberates her:

 |“||This girl is as good as dead.
 I have just fucked a corpse.
 Even her eyes are dead.
 She does not even have the strength to loath me.||”|